-Using Forensics: The four-pronged puncture wounds of the Seeder are visible beneath Jonah's clothes.
+A Forensics roll or skill of 50% or better finds the four-pronged puncture wounds of the Seeder are visible beneath Jonah's clothes.
 Pressure causes a strange orange fluid to leak out.

-Extended examination the wounds suggests that each pair of four-pronged puncture wound had a divided purpose.
-Odd bruising looks like two needles sucked blood out under enormous pressure, while the other two were injecting the orange fluid at a pressure sufficient to rupture veins.
+Extended examination suggests that each wound had a divided purpose.
+Odd bruising looks like two needles sucked blood out under enormous pressure.
+The other two injected the orange fluid at a pressure sufficient to rupture veins.

-Using Medicine: Expert analysis with advanced microscopic imaging equipment, such as that found at the Lafontaine University's biology department, illuminates the alarming resilience and reassembly capabilities of the orange fluid (e.g. the Amantè cells).
-Partial DNA strands assemble themselves at high speeds, maintaining impossible cohesion until combining with nearby genetic material.
-The only thing keeping the orange goop form assembling into an organism on the spot is the paucity of raw genetic material.
-Given a tight enough container, enough time, and sufficient volume, the stuff could clone...something...in a matter of days and completely asexually.
+Analyzing the orange fluid with advanced microscopic equipment (such as that found at Lafontaine University's biology department) and a Medicine roll or skill at 50% or better illuminates its alarming resilience and reassembly capabilities.
+Partial DNA strands combine with nearby genetic material.
+The only thing keeping the orange goop from assembling into an organism on the spot is the paucity of raw genetic material.
+Given a tight enough container, enough time, and sufficient volume, the stuff could grow into... something...in a matter of days.